tvthm8/small_python_projects-/README.md

 Paper beats Rock
 If both you and the computer make the same choice, it's a tie!
 I had fun building this as it helped me practice working with Python's random module, user input, and conditional logic.
 It's a small project, but it's a great way to learn the basics of Python programming!

+## Part 2
+Now it's a best-of-three match!
+You and the computer compete until one of you wins 2 rounds.
+The game keeps track of the score for both the player and the computer.
+Once someone reaches 2 wins, the overall winner is announced with a congratulatory message.
+This update added more logic to the code, and I had a lot of fun implementing a scoring system.
+It was a great way to dive deeper into loops and conditionals in Python.